MrAirspace/aircraft-flight-schedules/README.md

 All airports of the world, as long as within coverage of the ADSBlol initiative

-But publish here as aircraft flights, not airport logs

 Can you link this to source github page?

 If you require specfic data or analyses, please contact me.